flare-foundation/governance-proposals/FIP/FIP_11.md

 ### 2.2 Other Potential Changes

-In addition to the changes introduced above, a series of potential changes will be voted directly by the data providers within the (Management Group)[https://proposals.flare.network/FIP/FIP_2.html].
+In addition to the changes introduced above, a series of potential changes will be voted directly by the data providers within the [Management Group](https://proposals.flare.network/FIP/FIP_2.html).
-Further details about this (voting process)[#3-voting-methodology-for-future-parameter-optimizations] are described in the next section.
+Further details about this [voting process](#3-voting-methodology-for-future-parameter-optimizations) are described in the next section.

 #### 2.2.1 FTSO Parameters